The Power of Collaboration (and A Chocolate Chip Cookie)

 This is not our idea; it has been pioneered by many organizations before us.
 Toyota and its Genchi Genbutsu concept (the idea of getting down into the real place where real things are done) has helped them work with suppliers to improve the quality of products the suppliers are delivering.
 We work with our customers the same way – and we’ve had great success with it.

 Several bookkeeping companies that KATA works with have been extremely complimentary of our approach.
 More importantly, it has provided the bookkeepers with a better understanding of our thoughts and expectations.
 This has allowed them to go back to their clients and repair issues and implement processes that provide better data faster, allowing the customers to use the data in their financial ecosystems to develop more efficient processes, and automate and manage their companies and time better.

 At KATA Accounting, the plan is to continually develop these processes with a few key factors always kept in mind:

 - Save time – we all have a limited amount of it and don’t know how much we have.
 A business owner’s time is better spent managing their business than operating it or doing bookkeeping.

 - Education – the more we learn about the customer, the better we can serve them.
 Similarly, the better the customer understands the importance and techniques behind the bookkeeping, the better data they can provide us – and, in the end, themselves.

 - Technology – the more we leverage automation provided by technology, the less opportunity there is for human error.
 The more we collaborate and communicate with customers, the better we can serve them.
 The more we go paperless, the better record-keeping systems and documentation can become.

 At KATA Accounting, we want to be a part of your team.
-We want you to send us an e-mail or pick-up the phone and call us when you have a question we might be able to help with.
-We want you to have good financial data so you can do what you do best – run your business.
+We want you to send us an e-mail or pick up the phone and call us when you have a question we might be able to help with.
+We want you to have good financial data to do what you do best – run your business.

 Below are a couple more TED Talks about collaboration that will help reinforce just how forcefully collaboration will change the world: